Last Updated: August 17th

 There are a lot of good TV shows on Netflix (and you can find more with these secret codes).
-The bread-and-butter of the Netflix service, however, is its original programming.
-With over 100 Netflix originals — between shows and movies — browsing aimlessly can be daunting.
-If you’re trying to figure out exactly which original show to watch next, here’s a great place to start with a look at a ranked list of the 55 best Netflix original series right now.
+But what’s the best Netflix original series?
+The streaming service has put more and more emphasis into their own programming over the last few years, and with over 100 Netflix originals — between shows and movies — browsing aimlessly can be daunting.
+If you’re trying to figure out exactly which original show to watch next, here’s a great place to start with a look at a ranked list of the 55 best Netflix series right now.

 1. BoJack Horseman